Requests a Same Day Telephone Consultation!

 Although California state law does not require a California landlord to pay a tenant interest on the retained security deposit, 15 rent-controlled cities do require landlords to pay interest on the security deposits they collect from their tenants, which includes the last month's rent if you have lived in the rental for at least one full year.
-Only three of these rent-controlled cities specify the interest rate to be paid, including: Los Angeles (0.18% for 2014; 0.30% for 2015), San Francisco (0.1% for 2015), and West Hollywood (0.25% for 2015 and 2009).
+Only three of these rent-controlled cities specify the interest rate to be paid, including: Los Angeles (0.07% for both 2017 and 2018), San Francisco (1.2% for 03-2018-02-2019), and West Hollywood (0% for 2018).
 Santa Monica is still considering new legislation.

 In the city of Los Angeles, since 2004, interest payable to tenants in rent controlled units may be determined in one of two ways: 1) the simple interest rate established by the Rent Adjustment Commission (See Chart Below); or 2) the actual amount earned on the security deposit.
 If the second method is selected by a landlord, the the landlord must provide the tenant with a copy of a bank statement indicating the interest earned on their deposit for the year.
 If the landlord did not place the security deposit in an interest bearing account, then the simple interest rate established by the Rent Adjustment Commission must be applied.

 For rent controlled units in Los Angeles, the historical Interest Rates That Must Be Paid Are: